pyrmont/grapple/README.md

 - `<localleader>e!`: Evaluates and replaces the form with its result
 - `<localleader>em`: Evaluates the marked form
 - `<localleader>ew`: Evaluates the word under the cursor

+**Debugging:**
+- `<localleader>ba`: Adds a breakpoint at the cursor
+- `<localleader>br`: Removes the breakpoint at the cursor
+- `<localleader>bc`: Clears all breakpoints
+- `<localleader>dc`: Continues execution in the debugger
+- `<localleader>ds`: Steps to the next instruction in the debugger

+When a breakpoint is hit, Grapple opens a debugger tab with multiple panes showing the fiber state (call stack and local bindings), bytecode view, source code, and an interactive input buffer for evaluating expressions in the debug context.

 By default, `<localleader>` is mapped to `\` in Neovim.